 - Anyone coming into the home is at risk of contracting COVID-19 from the people who live or work here as we cannot guarantee that the home is free from infection.

-- Regular routine testing of staff and residents will be carried out, as per Government Guidelines to enable the continual monitoring and enable appropriate infection prevention measures to be put into place to reduce the risk of transmission.
+- Regular routine testing of staff, residents, and visitors will be carried out, as per Government Guidelines to enable the continual monitoring and enable appropriate infection prevention measures to be put into place to reduce the risk of transmission.

 - Minimising the number of visitors will enable us to monitor and reduce the exposure to staff, residents and visitors.

 - Having a detailed register of contacts will enable us to trace visitors to inform them if any new cases of infection have put them at risk

 The designated visitors must be willing if necessary, to inform the home of any symptoms or positive results for themselves or any close contacts.
 (They do not have to disclose Personal Data of others (GDPR).
 And consent to being frequently tested through lateral flow testing or PCR x1/week and LFTx3 if essential carer giver.

 This is in line with the New Government Test and Trace initiative to control the virus.

 In order for us to take appropriate action, we need to know when to effectively isolate and test individuals if faced with the possibility of infection transmission to either residents and/or staff.

 - To enable us to put the necessary infection prevention and control measures in place to reduce the spread of the virus.